bfred-it/dim-files-on-github/readme.md

-# Hide Files on GitHub
+# Dim Files on GitHub

-> Chrome extension - Hide dotfiles from the GitHub file browser
+> Chrome extension - Dim dotfiles (or any file) in the GitHub file browser

 In the options, you can choose between hiding or dimming files matching a custom regex.
+Forked from [sindresorhus/hide-files-on-github](https://github.com/sindresorhus/hide-files-on-github) to just dim files unobtrusively instead of hiding them completely.

 ![](screenshot.png)